StevenMHernandez/VANET-Emergency-Routing-Protocol/README.md

 ### Overview

-Network configuration settings are stored in three files: `vehicle.csv`, `roads.csv`, and `intersections.csv`.
+Network configuration settings are stored in three files: `vehicles.csv`, `roads.csv`, and `intersections.csv`.

 `intersections.csv` contains information about each intersection.
 The format